 Research Philosophy: Projects in the lab generally start by thinking deeply about the clinical circumstances that encase the diagnosis, management, and treatment of gastrointestinal cancers.
 With this holistic view in mind, we aim to identify unmet needs and clear gaps in translation, which directly inform the design of molecular studies involving patient samples (Cancer Genomics).
 The molecular studies describe key features of human disease and help generate new, testable hypotheses.
 Patient-derived data help guide the development of innovative models that are designed to recapitulate human disease and utilized to rigorously test emergent hypotheses (Disease Models).
 The combination of patient-derived molecular data and faithful models help elucidate crucial disease mechanisms that promote cancer progression.
 The insight gained directly informs new screening platforms to uncover molecular dependencies and hopefully lead to drug discovery (Therapeutic Vulnerabilities).
 Our lab applies this investigative philosophy to two main areas of gastrointestinal cancer research.

-Gastric and esophageal cancers: One avenue of investigation is devoted to better understanding cancers of the stomach and lower esophagus.
+Gastric and esophageal cancers: We are devoted to better understanding cancers of the stomach and lower esophagus.
 Using model systems that integrate disease risk factors with early genetic mistakes, we aim to study the premalignant state,hoping to learn how somatic mutations engage environmental exposures during the initiation of these cancers.
 These models have yielded new insight into disease progression, revealing therapeutic vulnerabilities that are actively being investigated in preclinical systems.
 By leveraging data from patients, mouse models, and cell culture studies, we are motivated to provide an integrated understanding of early events in gastrointestinal cancers with the ultimate hope that the knowledge gained will inspire new avenues for cancer prevention and treatment.